 The church bells rang loudly from various churches as we headed towards 360 Monte Travel Agency.
 The streets were void of tourists, many of them come from the large cruise ships that entered Kotor Bay every day and others who enjoy day trips from surrounding towns.

 We had heard and read about the beauty of North Montenegro and even contemplated hiring a car to head north into the spectacular scenery and landscapes that Montenegro has to offer.
 Every time we googled North Montenegro, 360 Monte Travel Agency held the #1 spot.
-We approached Marko, the owner, and he kindly allowed us to join the tour with 16 other travelers.
+We approached Marko, the owner, and he kindly allowed us to join the tour with 16 other travellers.